U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 How do I categorize sales into crude oil streams on the survey?

 If the stream has a sulfur and gravity content that is within five percent of a named stream, report the crude in that nearest stream with the similar quality characteristics.
 If you are uncertain how to report a stream with no name or just a field name on the run ticket, please contact 1-800-638-8812 and provide the approximate API gravities and sulfur content so we can assist in determining the appropriate category.
+For additional information on which named crude streams collected on the survey fall within the set API Gravity Bands in Table 20 of the PMM, see Mapping Table.

 In order to value crude oil production by state, would it be better to use the national First Purchase Price (FPP) price, a state-level FPP, or another benchmark?